athom031/athom031.github.io/_posts/2020-09-04-Twitter-Search-Engine.md

 ---
 layout: post
-title: "Twitter Search Engine"
+title: "Twitter Search Engine: Full Stack Web Application"
 ---
-### Full-Stack Web Application

 A search engine for crawled tweet data.
 With a Lucene Index, this search engine has the ability to search millions of tweets and return the most recent and relevant results based on a user query.